iarroyof/rl4kbc-csr/README.md

         <p>Nevertheless the data to train the model and export the info to make the predictions is not available in this repository.
 Please refer to PhD I. Arroyo in order to get the data.
         </p>
         <h4>- AllenNLP</h4>
         <p>AllenNLP is a library provided from the Allen Institute for Artificial Intelligence and we needed for <highl>(Subject_Predicate, Object)</highl> tuple creation task.
-This version of KICoDi uses 2.2.0 version and 2.2.0 models.
+This version of RL4KBC&CSR uses 2.2.0 version and 2.2.0 models.
 You need to know that AllenNLP libraries need PyTorch.
 The installation of AllenNLP and PyTorch libraries was done when the environment was created using <highl>env.yml</highl>.
         <ol>
             <li>You can check the installation executing:</li>
         </ol>